How Writing Saved My Life

 And then 2020 happened…

 Of course, my story doesn’t end with a “happily ever after”.
-Real-life doesn’t work like that.
+Real life doesn’t work like that.
 In 2020, a brand new, beautiful baby arrived in our lives, but so did Covid.
 Being a new parent in lockdown with limited support while trying to hold down a job… as you can imagine, it was a difficult time.
-But I made it through, thanks in no small part to The Guide and the tools that Jo helped me to develop.
+But I made it through, thanks in no small part to the tools that Jo helped me to develop.

 Final Thoughts